L9 – Application to Collect Rent a Tenant Owes

 Part 3: Tenant’s Information

-Fill out the Related Applications section only if you or your tenant have filed a different application with the Landlord and Tenant Board and the hearing hasn’t happened yet.
+If there are more than two tenants you should also use the Schedule of Parties form to add them to the application.
+Fill out the related application section only if you or your tenant have filed a different application with the Landlord and Tenant Board and the hearing hasn’t happened yet.

 Part 4: Reasons for the Application

-Make sure to check the boxes to indicate what you want the order from the Landlord and Tenant Board to include, such as rent owing or NSF charges if there are any.
+Make sure to check the boxes to indicate what you want the order from the Landlord and Tenant Board to include such as rent owing or NSF charges if there are any.

-In order to file this application, the tenant must still be in possession of the rental unit.
-If the tenant has moved out of the unit completely and given back possession, you will not be able to continue to file this application.
+If the tenant has moved out of the unit completely and given back possession you will not be able to continue to file this application.

 Part 5: Details of the Landlord’s Claim

-• If your rent period shows as the 1st to the 1st, or the 15th to the 15th this is incorrect.
+If your rent period shows as the 1st to the 1st or the 15 to the 15th, this is incorrect.

-If you had to pay NSF charges to your bank because a cheque from your tenant bounced, you can include the fees you had to pay to your bank plus a maximum administration fee of $20 for each occurrence.
+If you had to pay NSF charges to your bank because a check from your tenant bounced, you can include the fees you had to pay to your bank plus a maximum administration fee of $20 for each occurrence.

 Part 6: Total Amount Owing